LearnOnDemandSystems/docs/guides/idl2/markdown-user-guide.md

 - **Ordered list:** Used to list items in a particular order, separated by numbers rather than bullets.
 Type the number 1, followed by a space and then the text to be listed.
 Pressing enter at the end of the text will start the next line with number 2.

 - Both Unordered and Ordered lists can contain Task Checkboxes for the student to check off steps as completed.
 Both list types can be combined in the same list.
-Task Checkboxes are used track and report lab progress to LOD and TMS, as well as a visual marker for students.
+Task Checkboxes are used track and report lab progress to Skillable Studio and TMS, as well as a visual marker for students.
 Lab progress is calculated by the percentage of Task Checkboxes that are checked in the lab instructions.

 ```Unordered_Task_List
 - [] Item 1